Stand on Zanzibar

-Stand on Zanzibar is a dystopian New Wave science fiction novel written by John Brunner and first published in 1968.
+Stand on Zanzibar is a dystopian New Wave science fiction novel written by John Brunner and first in part published in NEW WORLDS in 1967 and in book form in 1968.
 The book won a Hugo Award for Best Novel at the 27th World Science Fiction Convention in 1969, as well as the 1969 BSFA Award and the 1973 Prix Tour-Apollo Award.

 Description

-The primary engine of the novel's story is overpopulation and its projected consequences.
+The novel is about overpopulation and its projected consequences.
 The story is set in 2010, mostly in the United States.
 The narrative follows the lives of a large cast of characters, chosen to give a broad cross-section of the future world.
-Some of these interact directly with the central narratives, while others add depth to Brunner's world.
-Brunner appropriated this basic narrative technique from the USA Trilogy, by John Dos Passos.
+Some of these interact directly with the central narrative, while others add depth to Brunner's world.
+Brunner appropriated this narrative technique from the U.S.A. trilogy, by John Dos Passos.

-The main storyline centres on two New York men, Donald Hogan and Norman Niblock House, who share an apartment.
-House is a rising executive at General Technics, one of the all-powerful corporations.
+The main story is about two New York men, Donald Hogan and Norman Niblock House, who share an apartment.
+House is a rising executive at General Technics, one of the powerful corporations.
 Using his "Afram" (African American) heritage to advance his position, he has risen to vice-president at age twenty-six.

-The two main plots concern the fictional African state of Beninia making a deal with General Technics to take over the management of their country, in a bid to speed up development from third world to first world status.
-A second major plot is a break-through in genetic engineering in the fictional South East Asian nation of Yatakang (an island nation and a former Dutch colony, like Indonesia), to which Hogan is soon sent by the US Government to investigate.
-The two plots eventually cross, bringing potential implications for the entire world.
+The two plots concern the fictional African state of Beninia making a deal with General Technics to take over the management of their country, to speed up development from Third World to First World status.
+A second plot is a breakthrough in genetic engineering in the fictional Southeast Asian nation of Yatakang (an island nation and a former Dutch colony, like Indonesia), to which Hogan is soon sent by the United States government to investigate.
+The two plots cross, bringing implications for the world.

+The title Stand on Zanzibar is an allusion to a thought experiment in which it was calculated that all the human beings in the world could fit shoulder to shoulder on the Isle of Wight; given population growth, Brunner expanded this to the island of Zanzibar.